Estimated reading time: 3 minutes

 There’s a lot of misinformation when it comes to CBD.
 It usually starts with someone making an assumption or generalization that blossoms into a “universal truth” over time.
 It’s like a baseless rumor, really.
-With no concrete evidence supporting these claims, it’s essential to do your own research to verify certain pieces of CBD-related information and breakthrough the CBD myths out there.
+Here is to busting common CBD myths with no concrete evidence supporting these claims, it’s essential to do your own research to verify certain pieces of CBD-related information and breakthrough the CBD myths out there.

 CBD Myth: CBD Can’t Treat Medical Conditions

 This is something you’ll probably hear from a lot of anti-CBD individuals: “CBD hasn’t been scientifically proven to help any health conditions (1).”

 While there is still limited research with regard to CBD’s ability to treat certain medical conditions — dismissing it completely is factually incorrect.